kiwitcms/Kiwi/docs/source/admin.rst

   .. note::

-      Status names in Admin will always appear in English!
-      For statuses shipped with Kiwi TCMS by default the names may appear translated into local language when displayed outside Admin pages!
+      For statuses shipped with Kiwi TCMS the names may appear translated into local language!
+If you change these default names they will appear untranslated!

-      Translation of non-default statuses is currently almost impossible, see https://github.com/ecometrica/django-vinaigrette/issues/45.
+      Translation of non-default names is currently not straight forward, see https://github.com/ecometrica/django-vinaigrette/issues/45.

 - **Color** - a color to be used for icons, charts, etc.